Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Learning Algorithms

 where With the additional penalty terms in (\ref{eq-objective}), the new objective function denoted as $G(\bm{\pi},\bm{\Theta}\mid \bm{\pi}^{(c)},\bm{\Theta}^{(c)})$ becomes:

 where $\tilde{\lambda}_1 = \lambda_1 / N$ and $\tilde{\lambda}_2 = \lambda_2 / N$.

 As we mentioned in Section \ref{sec-Motivation}, the truncated Lasso penalty can be decomposed into a difference of two convex functions.
 Therefore we can utilize DC programming \citep{tuy1995dc} to optimize $G$.
 Moreover, we also exploit the Alternating Direction Method of Multipliers \citep[ADMM,][]{boyd2011distributed} method to facilitate solving the problem.
+There are several advantages of using ADMM to perform optimization here.
+Updating the parameters in an alternating or sequential fashion takes advantage of the decomposability of dual ascent, while using the method of multipliers enables superior convergence properties \citep{boyd2011distributed}.
+In practice, we also observe that the ADMM algorithm converges within a few tens of iterations in our simulation and real data studies.
 The algorithm is summarized in Algorithm \ref{algo-pem} and the derivations of the algorithm is presented in the supplementary material.

 {}